 The Science: Patient Hyperbaric Info

-22 reasons why Hyperbaric Oxygen Therapy (HBOT) will help you.
+22 ways why Hyperbaric Oxygen Therapy (HBOT) can help you.

 - HBOT increases Stem Cell Growth